lbednarz/Coasing-Problem/README.md

 5. You can now use the LFS files as you would any other files in the repository.

 Note: If you want to clone this repository and download the LFS files in one step, you can use the `git clone --recurse-submodules <https://github.com/lbednarz/PhDResearch.git>` command instead of step 2.
 This will download both the repository and the LFS files in one go.

+# Creating the virtual environment

+We will use the install_dependencies.sh script included in the "create_environment" folder of the repo.

+Make the script executable by running chmod +x install_dependencies.sh.
+On windows, just make sure you have script execution enabled.

+Then, to run the script, simply execute ./install_dependencies.sh in the terminal.
+This will install all the packages listed in the dependencies file using pip.